Louisville 2025 Program

 Chair: TBA

-“Fractured Nation: Peripheral Intransigence and the Challenges of an integrated Pakistan”
+“Fractured Nation: Peripheral Intransigence and the Challenges of an Integrated Pakistan”

 Iram Naseer Ahmad, Forman Christian College